-India is assured of a seat in the non permanent category of the UN Security Council.
-India is all set to win the seat because it is the sole contender for the Asia Pacific seat in non permanent category.
+India is assured of a seat in the non-permanent category of the UN Security Council.
+India is all set to win the seat because it is the sole contender for the Asia Pacific seat in the non-permanent category.
 The General Assembly will hold elections for the five non-permanent members of the Security Council on June 17 under the new voting arrangements due to the coronavirus restrictions.

 The 2021-22 term will be critical for India which has been pushing efforts to reform the Security Council and seek a permanent membership of the Council.
 Support for India has been increasing with number of countries advocating that the current UNSC does not represent the geo-political realities of the 21st Century.

 According to the decision, the elections of non-permanent members to the Security Council and the election of members to the Economic and Social Council will be held simultaneously without a plenary meeting, according to officials.